zmitchell/tinkering.xyz/content/abusing-type-annotations.md

 Usually a macro provides a shorthand for something.
 In this case, a macro would be a function that takes your class definition as input, reads it, generates some code for you, and returns a new class with the generated code.

 ## What's special about Rust macros?
 A primitive macro system operates by simply replacing one bit of text with another i.e. replacing `PY_VERSION` with `3.6.5`.
-Rust's (procedural) macros operate by performing operations on the logical structure of your code after it's been parsed (this is the abstract syntax tree).
+Rust's (procedural) macros operate by performing operations on the logical structure of your code (the AST).
 Rust's macros can be applied to struct, enum, function, and module declarations.
 Furthermore, macros can be applied to the members of structs/enums, like in the example above.

 ## What do my macros need to do?
-Since this is only a proof of concept, I'm going to keep the scope narrow and apply my macros only to class definitions.
+I want the macros to provide a convenient alternative to something tedious.
+That said, this is only a proof of concept, so the problems I'm solving will be a little contrived.
+I'm going to keep the scope narrow and apply my macros only to class definitions.
 I still want to be able to configure how the macro operates on individual class/instance attributes, though.
-The macros should also do some sort of code generation.

 # Research
 I set out to determine if it was even possible to do what I wanted to do.
 I knew that I could apply a decorator to a class, so that part was covered.
 The part that would be trickier is attaching information to individual class or instance attributes.
 Eventually something jumped out at me.
 Take a look: